 \section{Conclusion}

+We introduced a flexible method to enable crowd-sourcing of human feedback using interactive rich-client simulators deployed on the web.
+We then demonstrated a particular instantiation of this approach, called SEAN-EP, in the context of social robot navigation.

-We introduced SEAN-EP, a system to enable crowdsourcing human feedback for robot navigation using interactive simulations.
-We tested this system with an online survey, which validated its ability to serve simulations in parallel to remote users.
-Furthermore, we compared the results of evaluating robot navigation through interactive simulations with SEAN-EP against a video survey, and observed that our proposed interactive methodology resulted in lower mental demand for participants.
+We tested SEAN-EP with an online survey, which validated its ability to serve simulations to many users.
+Furthermore, we compared the results of evaluating robot navigation through interactive simulations using our method against evaluations based on video surveys.
+Our proposed interactive methodology resulted in different perception of the robot and lower mental demand for participants.

 We are excited about the potential of conducting future online HRI experiments at scale with interactive, virtual experiences.
-We also look forward to leveraging SEAN-EP to benchmark social robot navigation methods from a human-centered perspective in the future.
+We also look forward to leveraging SEAN-EP to scale benchmarking of social robot navigation methods.